Blocking Events

 }

-When a blocking event supports mutations on the JWT payload, your hooks can respond a JSON document to allow the operation, and specify additional fields that you want to include in the JWT payload.
-However, you MUST NOT change or remove any existing fields in the JWT payload, as they are essential to the validity of the JWT.
+If a blocking event supports mutations on the access token or ID token (JWT) payload, your hooks can respond with a JSON document that allows the operation, and specify additional fields that you want to include in the JWT payload.
+However, you **MUST NOT** change or remove any existing fields in the JWT payload, as they are essential to the validity of the JWT.

 {